Henrik Stenson

-Henrik Olof Stenson (/sv/; born 5 April 1976) is a Swedish professional golfer.
-In the late 1990s, Stenson turned pro and had much success on the European Tour, winning a number of events in the 2000s.
-In 2009, Stenson won the PGA Tour's flagship event, The Players Championship, and has primarily focused on the United States since then.
-Shortly thereafter, however, Stenson entered a drought where he fell out of the top 200 in the world.
-In 2013, however, Stenson had his most successful year, winning a number of significant worldwide titles and finishing runner-up at the Open Championship.
-Due to his success he won the season-ending titles for the PGA Tour, the FedEx Cup, and European Tour, the Race to Dubai.
-In 2016, Stenson won his only major championship, the Open Championship by three strokes over Phil Mickelson.
+Henrik Olof Stenson (/sv/; born 5 April 1976) is a Swedish professional golfer who plays on the European Tour and the European Senior Tour.
+He has won six times on the PGA Tour, including The Players Championship in 2009, and the FedEx Cup in 2013.
+He won the Open Championship in 2016, his only major.

 Early life

 Stenson was born in Gothenburg.
 At age 12, he had his first golf lesson with local pro Richard Bayliss at Gullbringa Gullbringa Golf & Country Club, in Kungälv, north of Gothenburg in September 1988.
 With parents not playing golf at the time, he first tried the game after following a friend to the course.
 A natural left-hander, Stenson learned to play golf right-handed.

 In 1991, he moved with his parents to Bjärred outside Malmö in southern Sweden and became a member of Barsebäck Golf & Country Club.
 He reached a handicap of 5 at age 15, scratch at 18 and played in junior and amateur tournaments in Sweden in his teen years.